Which city is cheaper, Lucerne or Helsinki?

 There are many up and coming restaurants in the Lucerne area.
 Food is expensive around town, but there are some unique specialties like fondue, brätwurst, and of course, chocolate.
 It's nice to sit out by the river and enjoy a hearty meal while you soak up the view.

-Lucerne is a popular destination for visitors looking to party into the night.
+Lucerne has a large number of nightlife venues.
 The city has some of the best nightlife in Switzerland, with many lively clubs, bars, and pubs.
-There are also many local events that hosted in town and bring in a crowd.
+There are also many local events that are hosted in town and bring in a crowd.

-Shoppers can find a variety of stores in both Helsinki and Lucerne.
+Shoppers can find a variety of very good stores in both Helsinki and Lucerne.

 Helsinki is well-known for its shopping.
 The city is great for shopping, with many brands focused on sustainability.
 There are local boutiques as well as name brands.
 Flea markets and vintage shops are also popular.